The signs and symptoms of small bowel cancer and when to see your GP.

-The main symptoms of small bowel cancer include:
+The main symptoms of small bowel cancer (small intestine cancer) include:

 - cramping pain in the tummy (abdominal pain)